 - Prevent design flaws and defects due to inadequate controls in the development and management of change processes.

-- Assure claims substantiation in product design, and verification of statements, expressed and implied, on all product packaging and promotional literature.
+- Assure claims substantiation in product design, and verification of statements, expressed and implied, on all product packaging and promotional literature. - Deliver the brand promise

 - Ensure that your systems and processes are stable and capable to produce and deliver products and services that consistently meet customer requirements.